illyagm/AXA-BACKEND/README.md

 3. Run the project.
 Command: npm run-dev start.ts
 4. Voilà, the project is set up.

+##### Error Codes

+Status 403 Forbidden: Admin Role is needed to access some routes.
+Returns "You shall not pass message"

 ## API DOCUMENTATION can be found here:

 https://documenter.getpostman.com/view/5920029/SWE6aJBx